Weak approximations for Wiener functionals

-The main difficulty in answering this question comes from the fact that when $X$ is very rough the joint convergence of $(H^k, \int H^kdA^k)$ to $(H, \int HdB)$ in general will not hold since $H$ has no a priori path regularity.
-Similarly, $N$ may be very irregular in such way that $N^k\rightarrow N$ will not hold either.
-A similar type of problem was addressed by Jacod et al.~\cite{jacod1} in a pure martingale and Markovian setup at a fixed terminal time $0 < T \le \infty$.
-In~\cite{jacod1}, they have provided reasonable explicit expressions for $H^k$ when $B$ and $N$ are replaced by orthogonal square-integrable martingales w.r.t an arbitrary filtration.
-More explicit expressions were proved by imposing an underlying Markovian structure.
+The main difficulty in answering this question comes from the fact that when $X$ is very rough, the joint convergence of $(H^k, \int H^k\,dA^k)$ to $(H, \int H\,dB)$ in general will not hold since $H$ has no a priori path regularity.
+Similarly, $N$ can be very irregular in such a way that $N^k\rightarrow N$ will not hold either.
+A~similar type of problem was addressed by Jacod, Meleard and Protter~\cite{jacod1} in a pure martingale and Markovian setup at a fixed terminal time $0 < T \le \infty$.
+In \cite{jacod1}, they have provided reasonable explicit expressions for $H^k$ when $B$ and $N$ are replaced by orthogonal square-integrable martingales w.r.t. an arbitrary filtration.
+More explicit expressions\vadjust{\goodbreak} were obtained by imposing an underlying Markovian structure.
 In this paper, we are interested in somehow more irregular objects arising from non-Markovian and nonsemimartingale systems restricted to the Wiener space.

-In this paper, we are interested in somehow more irregular objects such as non-Markovian and non-semimartingale processes restricted to the Wiener space.
-A typical example that we have mind is given by $\mathbb{E}[D_tY|\mathcal{F}_t]$ where $Y$ is a square integrable random variable and $D$ denotes the Gross-Sobolev derivative.
-Other examples of irregular processes that we are interested in this paper are given by the local-time integrals $\int_{\mathbb{R}}f(x)d_xL^x_t$ where $f\in L^2_{loc}(\mathbb{R})$ and $L^x_t$ is the Brownian local-time.
-Processes of type $f(B^H)$ arising from the fractional Brownian motion $B^H$ with $1/2< H < 1$ are also studied.

-In order to study Wiener functionals of type~(\ref{wienerfun}), an abstract theory is developed based on an underlying smooth semimartingale skeleton.
-Such embedded structure is generated by a space-filtration discretization scheme induced by a suitable sequence of stopping times which measures the instants when the Brownian motion reaches some a priori levels.
+In order to study Wiener functionals of type (\ref{wienerfun}), an abstract theory is developed based on an underlying smooth semimartingale skeleton induced by a suitable sequence of stopping times which measures the instants when the Brownian motion hits some a priori levels.